DjdogeGamer/CEN-API/README.md

 ## Endpoints

-Endpoints disponíveis | Available endpoints:
+Available endpoints | Endpoints disponíveis:

 - `GET /query?sqlQuery=YOUR_SQL_QUERY&fileName=db.sqlite`: Executa uma query no banco de dados e retorna o resultado em um arquivo JSON | Execute a query in the database and return the result in a JSON file.

 - `GET /asset?fileName=filename.extension`: Retorna um arquivo de mídia | Returns a media file.

 ## Contributing | Contribuindo

 Se você encontrar algum problema ou tiver alguma sugestão de melhoria, sinta-se à vontade para abrir uma issue ou enviar um pull request. | If you find any problems or have any suggestions for improvement, feel free to open an issue or send a pull request.

 ## License | Licença

 This project is licensed under the GNU General Public License.
 See the `LICENSE` file for more details. | Este projeto está licenciado sob a Licença GNU General Public License.
 Veja o arquivo `LICENSE` para mais detalhes.